 Therefore, I presume from their notes that this air compressor is not continuous duty cycle, but protects itself with an overheat thermal cut out.
 Therefore, spray on, and follow the instructions when it shuts itself off to cool down.

-Response: I am sorry to hear about the passing of your little friend.
-Can it be fixed.
-No question.
-Can it be fixed at less cost than a new one... that's the real problem.
 If you have the money and the equipment is worth it, it can be fixed, even if it means machining new parts etc. That, however is expensive.
-Check out the price of a new one, and expect to spend at least $100 to get the old one examined and the process of getting it fixed underway.
+Check out the price of a new Paasche or other air brush type compressors and compare that to spending at least $100 to get the old one examined and the process of getting it fixed underway.
 What's better for you?